-Some people might roll their eyes at the concept of “love languages,” or dismiss the concept as being too trite or touchy-feely.
-But the simple fact is that dialing into your partner’s specific wavelength, and examining the ways in which we express love to our significant others, can have limitless benefits to relationships.
+Some people might roll their eyes at the concept of “love languages,” or dismiss it as being too trite or touchy-feely.
+But the simple fact is that dialing into our partners’ specific wavelength and examining the ways in which we express love to them can have limitless benefits to relationships.

 Why?
-For the simple reason that it’s important to discover how we express love to those closest to us, and to figure out what forms of love our significant others might prefer.
-Because we may not be acting in the way that’s most advantageous.
+Well, it’s important to interrogate how we express love to those closest to us, and to understand out what forms of love our significant others prefer.
+If we don’t, we may not be acting in the way that’s most advantageous.

 “Many times we are expressing love to the other person, but we’re doing it in a way that would make us feel loved if they expressed it to us,” says Chapman.
 “We’re not expressing in a way that would make them feel loved.
 So I think understanding that we do have different love languages, that there are different ways in which we perceive love emotionally, is important.
 So if I really want to be effective, then I’ll choose to speak the love language of the other person.”